phwd/fbec/readme.md

   - 401 - API_EC_AUTH_LOGIN: Invalid username or password
   - 402 - API_EC_AUTH_SIG: Invalid application auth sig
   - 403 - API_EC_AUTH_TIME: Invalid timestamp for authentication
+  - 411 - The user is not allowed to log into this app
   - 412 - User has not installed the application

 **Session Errors**